-- Include your project manual that documents activity recordkeeping, your answers to activity questions, and details the exhibitor's thoughts and ideas. - Electricity and water are NOT available for these displays.
-NO live animals or reptiles are permitted in these exhibits.
+• Include your project manual that documents activity recordkeeping, your answers to activity questions, and details the exhibitor's thoughts and ideas.

-SF 50267A Exploring Your Environment 1, Ecosystem Services - Exhibit any item, project, or display made as it relates to an activity in the Exploring Your Environment - Ecosystem Services project manual (product #08410).
-The display should demonstrate an understanding of natural and/or manmade environments, how humans affect the environment, or how the environment affects our lives.
-Include your project manual that documents activity recordkeeping, your answers to activity questions, and details personal thoughts and ideas.
+F4H407 Exploring Your Environment 1, Ecosystem Services - Prepare a display or poster that illustrates an activity from the project manual.
+It should demonstrate an understanding of natural and/or manmade environments, how humans affect the environment, or how the environment affects our lives.

-SF 50267B Exploring Your Environment 2 , Earth's Capacity-Exhibit any item, project, or display made as it relates to an activity in the Exploring Your Environment - Earth's Capacity project manual (product #08411).
-The display should demonstrate an understanding of one of the following: steward-ship of natural resources, investigating greenhouse effects on living organisms, methods of reducing or managing waste in your home or community, or calculating your ecological footprint.
-Include your project manual that documents activity recordkeeping, your answers to activity questions, and details personal thoughts and ideas.
+F4H408 Exploring Your Environment 2, Earth's Capacity - Prepare a display or poster that illustrates an activity from the project manual.
+The display should demonstrate an understanding of one of the following: stewardship of natural resources, investigating greenhouse effects on living organisms, methods of reducing or managing waste in your home or community, or calculating your ecological footprint.